 - Have age-appropriate expectations and be consistent with them.
 Explaining rules and how to obey them is essential.

-- Make time for your well-being is crucial.
+- Make time for your well-being.
 It might take some planning, but it might also make things easier for everyone.

 If you want to dive into positive discipline and how to do it, you can find plenty of handouts by clicking on this link: